 Storing cannabis flower

 - Light: Dating back to a 1976 study, research has found that exposure to light is the biggest contributor to the degradation of cannabinoids and terpenes.
-To avoid this, the flower should be stored in a dark location.
+To avoid this, flower should be stored in a dark location.

 - Air: The same 1976 study also found that oxidation due to contact with air was another critical factor in the degradation of cannabis, which is why storing your flower in an airtight container is also important.